tolgakurt/eagle-parts-library/README.md

 LM317 voltage adjuster: In TO220 package.
 TDA2005L integrated cirtcuit: In 11 pin DIP package.
 Fuse mounts: For PCB and box surface.
-Relays: Generic 5 pin relay with 12mm leg spacing in corners and common leg placed in between signal legs.
+Relays: Generic 5 pin relays in which the common leg is placed in between signal legs.
 Pin/plug connectors: With 1, 2, and 8 (4x2) legs.
 ESP8266E01: Development board.
+Enclosed PCB transformers: With single or double primary windings.

 ## EAGLE settings
 Trace width: 0.4mm